mech/Notes/HR/jobline.md

 * How many leaves requests you service for this month/year?
 * How many timesheets Jobline process every months?
 * Request flow (Twitter and Netflix)

+Check out histogram so as not to skew data reading.

 ## Pipelines